During the submission process, authors may include a cover letter with comments for the Editor (maximum word count of 500 words).

 - Very brief overview of principle findings and significance to the research community

-2. Specific details that do require the submission of a cover letter includes one or more of the following:
+2. Specific details that require the submission of a cover letter includes one or more of the following: